Smpljack/iasi-eumetsat-retrieval/README.md

 Analysis tool for analysing operational IASI retrieval produced by EUMETSAT.
 Includes:
-* Reading and plotting (maps + profiles) the NetCDF retrieval data that is available in the EUMETSAT data center.
+* Read and plot (maps + profiles) the NetCDF retrieval data that is available from the EUMETSAT data center.
-* Collocating the retrieval data with EUREC4A readiosonde files and doing comparison plots.
+* Collocate the retrieval data with EUREC4A radiosondes or dropsondes and do comparison plots.